Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Whiteboard design session/WDS trainer guide - Azure security and management.md

 2. They believe Microsoft does their best for securing the Azure network, but they are very unsure how to detect when hackers are attacking their system.
 How will Microsoft's solution ensure we have visibility into our security posture?

 3. SQL Server is used extensively in their application eco-system.
 Contoso is concerned about proper configuration, and they are worried SQL may not perform adequately on VMs in Azure.
-The system needs to provide feedback on proper configurations with the ability to drill down into how the system is performing, even down to the query level, showing dependences and their ASP.NET applications.
+The system needs to provide feedback on proper configurations with the ability to drill down into how the system is performing, even down to the query level, showing dependencies and their ASP.NET applications.

 4. Contoso are concerned about the administrative controls.
 They would like to ensure that only approved administrators have access to manage virtual machines.